EN-ICHI:Opening the way to the future of families and communities.

 Source: Compiled by the author.

-Basic skills include specialized fundamental skills and human skills.
-Specialized fundamental skills are important academic skills that directly support the creation and inheritance of knowledge.
-In the science and mathematics fields, specialized fundamental skills include basic mathematics and elementary physics.
-Furthermore, when it comes to international collaboration of knowledge, language skills also qualify.
+Basic skills consist of specialized skills and interpersonal skills.
+Specialized skills directly support the "creation and transmission of knowledge" and are important academic abilities.
+In science and mathematics, specialized skills include basic mathematics and elementary physics.
+Furthermore, when promoting international collaboration of knowledge, language skills would also fall under this category.

-Human skills refer to leadership and communication skills, which are essential for promoting the creation of knowledge through group work.
-Leadership skills, in particular, play a crucial role in determining the direction of practical work.
-Human skills can be said to directly contribute to the development of future professional abilities.
-Fundamental skills are
+Interpersonal skills refer to leadership skills, communication skills, etc. These are indispensable for promoting the "creation of knowledge" as group work.
+Leadership skills, in particular, bear the important task of determining the direction of practical work.
+Interpersonal skills can be said to directly contribute to demonstrating future professional skills.

-intrinsic strengths that determine the direction of academic studies and careers.
-Many prominent businesspeople and researchers are imbued with professional conviction and a spirit of service.
-In the field of robotics, some researchers say they chose the field because they were inspired by the Astro Boy cartoon they grew up watching.
-This also functions as fundamental strength.
-There are also examples of major league baseball players whose fundamental strengths were created by their childhood home environment.
+Intrinsic skills are intrinsic forces that determine the direction of learning and employment at universities and other institutions.
+Many prominent businesspeople and researchers are full of professional conviction and a spirit of service.
+Also, in robotics, there are researchers who chose their field after being inspired by Astro Boy, whom they were familiar with as children, and this also functions as an intrinsic skill.
+There are also examples of major league baseball players whose intrinsic skills were created by their childhood family environment.

 Next, let's consider the visibility and measurability of some of the "abilities" shown in Figure 2.

-The mastery and results of specialized knowledge are highly visible and measurable from the perspective of professional abilities that utilize that specialized knowledge.
-For example, in cutting-edge research, evaluations include whether a paper has been published and how many times it has been referenced in other papers.
+Mastery of specialized knowledge and its results are highly visible and measurable from the perspective of professional ability that utilizes that specialized knowledge.
+For example, in cutting-edge research, the evaluation criteria include whether a paper has been published and how many times it has been referenced in other papers.

-Professional abilities related to innovation are evaluated based on the number of patents and sales performance of newly developed products.
-These visible and measurable evaluation results directly affect an individual's professional career.
-On the other hand, the fundamental abilities that support professional abilities, while understandable qualitatively, are less visible and measurable.
+In professional ability related to innovation, the evaluation criteria include the number of patents and the sales performance of newly developed products.
+These visible and measurable evaluation results directly influence the individual's professional career.
+On the other hand, the fundamental abilities that underpin professional ability, while understandable qualitatively, are not highly visible or measurable.

-modern data science and generative AI are often considered to contribute to work-ready capabilities.
-While their scope is constantly changing, these fields are highly visible and measurable in terms of both specialized knowledge and professional ability.
+the other hand, data science and generative AI are often seen as contributing to immediate job satisfaction.
+Although their scope is constantly changing, these fields can be said to be highly visible and measurable from the perspective of both specialized knowledge (skills) and professional skills.

-Strengthening fundamental and fundamental abilities provides momentum for professional ability.
-Conversely, recognition of professional achievements leads to confidence in fundamental and fundamental abilities and strengthens fundamental resolve.
-Therefore, qualitatively, it can be said that professional ability and fundamental and fundamental abilities exhibit a positive correlation.
+When fundamental skills are strengthened, professional skills gain momentum.
+Conversely, when professional achievements are evaluated, confidence in fundamental skills is gained, and fundamental willpower is strengthened.
+Therefore, qualitatively, it can be said that professional skills and fundamental skills exhibit a positive correlation.

 Balance in tree models

-Let's consider an image of a balanced workforce in terms of occupational ability and fundamental/fundamental abilities.
+Let's consider a balanced profile of a person in terms of occupational skills and fundamental/basic skills.

 Figure 3